openSUSE/security-team-blog/_posts/2024-01-22-darkhttpd-basic-auth-issues.markdown

 The only way to configure the HTTP basic auth string in darkhttpd is to pass it via the `--auth` command line parameter.
 On Linux all local users can view the parameters of other programs running on the system.
-This means if there are other users or programs running in different security domains then these can obtain the authentication credentials for the web server.
+This means if there are other users or programs running in different security domains, then these can obtain the authentication credentials for the web server.

 To fix this an alternative mechanism needs to be provided to pass the authentication credentials in a safe way.
 Typically this can be solved by using an environment variable or a protected configuration file.
-If the existing `--auth` command line switch is kept around then the fact that this leaks the authentication credentials on Linux systems should be documented.
+If the existing `--auth` command line switch is kept around, then the fact that this leaks the authentication credentials on Linux systems should be documented.

 Bugfix